swaptacular/swpt_accounts/protocol.rst

    If those condition are *not met*, accounts MUST NOT be removed.
-Some time after an account has been removed from the server's database, an `AccountPurge`_ message MUST be sent to inform about that. [#purge-delay]_
+Some time after an account has been removed from the server's database, an `AccountPurge`_ message MUST be sent to inform about this. [#purge-delay]_

 config_data : string
    Additional account configuration settings.
-Different server implementations may use different formats for this field.
-For creditor's accounts, an empty string MUST always be a valid value, which represents the default configuration settings. [#config-data-limitations]_ [#debtor-creditor-id]_
+Different server implementations may use different formats for this field. [#config-data-limitations]_

+   For creditor's accounts [#debtor-creditor-id]_, an empty string MUST always be a valid value, which represents the default configuration settings.

 ts : date-time
    The moment at which this message was sent (the message's